-Underside as above, except that there is a white line through the brown at the base of the anterior wing, and a rufous line through the black margin of the posterior wing.
+UNDERSIDE as above, except that there is a white line through the brown at the base of the anterior wing, and a rufous line through the black margin of the posterior wing.

+In the Collections of W. W. Saunders and W. C. Hewitson.
 Nearly allied to P. Marana of Doubleday, and P. Calydonia of Boisduval.